TianyiKong0117/ai-decision-making-journey/project_outline.md

 Summary: {1–2 sentence summary}
 ---

-Please output only one number (1-5).
+Please output only one number (1-5, one decimal).
-For example: 4
+For example: 4.6

 ## 6. Aggregation Method
 Accuracy Metric：